AsakiYuki/mc-livewallpaper-generator/README.md

 # Configure

 You can also configure by editing the file `config.cjs` in the `.custom` folder with parameters such as fps, resolution, and more.

+# Know issue

+Sometimes when you launch Minecraft, you'll only see a completely black background.
+You can double-check whether your resource pack has been properly installed.
+If it has, then it's a Minecraft issue where it's unable to read the image.
+The only way to fix this is to try restarting the game or go into the `config.cjs` file inside the `.custom` folder, tweak it, and then run the command `npm run node-build`.